-Knowing the common causes of damage in your area may help you decide what coverages are appropriate for your needs.
+Knowing the common causes of damage in your area may help you decide what coverage types are appropriate for your needs.

 Home insurance coverage options in Oregon

-In Oregon, most homeowners policies come with standard coverages, including dwelling, personal property, liability, medical payments and loss of use coverage.
-In addition, Oregon homeowners may want to consider purchasing optional coverage for more protection, such as:
+In Oregon, most homeowners policies come with standard coverage types, including dwelling, personal property, liability, medical payments and loss of use coverage.
+In addition, Oregon homeowners may want to consider purchasing additional coverage for more protection, such as:

 - Flood insurance: A standard homeowners insurance policy does not cover damage caused by floods.
 For that, you will need a flood insurance policy.
 A few companies also offer flood endorsements that you can add to your home insurance policy.

 - Earthquake insurance: Like floods, earthquakes are often not covered automatically on your home insurance policy.
 You can typically add this coverage by endorsement, but if you are in a high-risk area, you may need a separate earthquake insurance policy.

 - Identity theft coverage: With society becoming increasingly digital, identity theft is becoming more common.
 This endorsement can help pay for the costs associated with restoring your identity if it is stolen.